jarrodsb/ETAMU-binary-systems/logs/prompt-log.md

 - https://saturnaxis.github.io/exoplanet-binary/Tutorials/three-body-stability.html

 Output used:
--
+- Serves as a useful reference to return to, and informed further AI prompts.

 What worked well:
-- Provided a concise summary of the relevant topics associated with the machine learning project I seek to implement, and suggested next steps.
+- Provided a concise summary of the relevant topics associated with the machine learning project that I seek to implement, and suggested next steps.

 What did not work:
 - Claude may have failed to access the full text of the Tamayo et al. 2020 paper at pnas.org, and may have relied solely on the abstract of the paper available on arXiv.